 Deleted the message icon on your iPhone?

 There is no need to factory reset your iPhone or to restore from a previous backup to fix this issue.
 To easily get the iPhone message icon back by follow the steps below:

-You will see that the message app icon will magically reappear.:)
+Reset Home Screen Layout.
+You will see the Messages app icon magically reappear.